 Quick Tip: Answer the call and give the reader what they came for.

-Now, more than ever, pictures and videos are crucial to any blog.
-In fact, social media has made it nearly impossible to thrive online without them.
-For the purpose of engagement, readers are less likely to engage with blogs that lack visuals and it actually makes sense.
+Now more than ever, pictures and videos are super important for any blog.
+Social media has made it hard to grow online without them.
+Readers are less likely to stick around if a blog doesn’t have visuals – and that makes sense.
 Here’s why.

 Quick Tip: Add videos and photos sparingly.
 Shutterstock offers affordable plans and single downloads for pictures and videos, which I recommend.
 It’s important to find the right visuals and apply the right balance in the blog post to enhance its effect.